-7. How you can access your data
+7. How you can Access Your Data

-If you wish to see a copy of the personal data that We hold about you, you can request this by writing to Our Data Protection Officer by email to email@example.com or letter to BH&P, SPACES, 9 Greyfriars Rd, Reading RG1 1NU.
+If you wish to see a copy of the personal data that we hold about you, you can request this by writing to Our Data Protection Officer by email to email@example.com or letter to BH&P,The Curious Lounge, Pinnacle Building, 20 Tudor Rd, Reading RG1 1NH.

-This right to see a copy of your personal data (a subject access request) exists under the General Data Protection Regulation 2018 and, in accordance with this We must provide you with a copy of any personal data We hold about you without reasonable delay.
+This right to see a copy of your personal data (a subject access request) exists under the General Data Protection Regulation 2018 and, in accordance with this we must provide you with a copy of any personal data we hold about you without reasonable delay.

-8. What happens if Our business changes hands
+8. What Happens if Our Business Changes Hands

 In the event that any of your data is to be transferred in such a manner, you will not be contacted in advance and informed of the changes.

 A Cookie is a small file placed on your computer’s hard drive.
-It enables Our website to identify your computer as you view different pages on Our website.
+It enables Our website to identify your computer as you view different pages on our website.
 Cookies allow websites and applications to store your preferences in order to present content, options or functions that are specific to you.
-They also enable Us to see information like how many people use the website and what pages they tend to visit.
+They also enable us to see information like how many people use the website and what pages they tend to visit.

-Cookies do not provide Us with access to your computer or any information about you, other than that which you choose to share with us.
-All Cookies used by and on Our Site are used in accordance with current UK and EU Cookie Law.
+Cookies do not provide us with access to your computer or any information about you, other than that which you choose to share with us.
+All Cookies used by and on our site are used in accordance with current UK and EU Cookie Law.

-Certain features of Our Site depend on Cookies to function.
-UK and EU Cookie Law deems these Cookies to be “strictly necessary”.
-Your consent will not be sought to place these Cookies.
-You may still block these Cookies by changing your internet browser’s settings as detailed below but please be aware that Our Site may not work as intended if you do so.
+Certain features of our Site depend on cookies to function.
+UK and EU Cookie Law deems these cookies to be “strictly necessary”.
+Your consent will not be sought to place these cookies.
+You may still block these cookies by changing your internet browser’s settings as detailed below but please be aware that our site may not work as intended if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

-Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling Us to better understand how people use Our Site.
-This, in turn, enables Us to improve Our Site and services offered through it.
-Our Site uses analytics services provided by Google, Facebook and HotJar.
-You do not have to allow Us to use these Cookies, as detailed below, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable Us to continually improve Our Site, making it a better and more useful experience for you.
+Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling us to better understand how people use our site.
+This, in turn, enables Us to improve our site and services offered through it.
+Our site uses analytics services provided by Google, Facebook and HotJar.
+You do not have to allow us to use these cookies, as detailed below, however whilst our use of them does not pose any risk to your privacy or your safe use of our site, it does enable us to continually improve our site, making it a better and more useful experience for you.

-Certain of these Cookies may be placed immediately when you first visit Our Site and it may not be possible for Us to obtain your prior consent.
-You may remove these Cookies and prevent future use of them by following the instructions provided by your internet browser.
+Certain of these cookies may be placed immediately when you first visit our site and it may not be possible for us to obtain your prior consent.
+You may remove these cookies and prevent future use of them by following the instructions provided by your internet browser.

-The analytics services used by Our Site use the following Cookies:
+The analytics services used by our site use the following cookies:

-|Google search console cookie||Third||Providing and managing your access to Our Site|
+|Google search console cookie||Third||Providing and managing your access to our site.|

-|Google analytics cookie||Third||Personalising and tailoring your experience on Our Site|
+|Google analytics cookie||Third||Personalising and tailoring your experience on our site.|

-|HotJar cookie||Third||HotJar||Personalising and tailoring your experience on Our Site|
+|HotJar cookie||Third||HotJar||Personalising and tailoring your experience on our site.|

-|Facebook cookie||Third||Personalising advertising to Facebook users that have visited Our Site|
+|Facebook cookie||Third||Personalising advertising to Facebook users that have visited our site.|

 Personalised advertising to Google users that have previously visited Our Site.

-- You can choose to enable or disable Cookies in your internet browser.
-By default, most internet browsers accept Cookies but this can be changed.
+- You can choose to enable or disable cookies in your internet browser.
+By default, most internet browsers accept cookies but this can be changed.
 For further details, please consult the help menu in your internet browser or the documentation that came with your device.

-- You can choose to delete Cookies at any time, however you may lose any information that enables you to access Our Site more quickly and efficiently including, but not limited to, login and personalisation settings.
+- You can choose to delete cookies at any time, however you may lose any information that enables you to access our site more quickly and efficiently including, but not limited to, login and personalisation settings.

 - It is recommended that you keep your internet browser and operating system up-to-date and that you consult the help and guidance provided by the developer of your internet browser and manufacturer of your computer or device if you are unsure about adjusting your privacy settings.

-10. Your right to withhold information
+10. Your Right to Withhold Information

 11. Contacting Us